ERGA-consortium/pipelines/assembly/snakemake/1.Genome_Profiling/genoplot/README.md

 For smudgeplot, you need to set minimum and maximum thresholds for the kmer counts.
 By default these are set to a minimum of 10 and maximum of 1500.
 If coverage is very high or low, these should be adjusted.
 A good estimate can be calculated by running

-`conda activate smudgeplot && smudgeplot.py cutoff prefix.hist L`
+`conda activate genoplots && smudgeplot.py cutoff prefix.hist L`

 to get an estimate of the lower bound.
 And

-`conda activate smudgeplot && smudgeplot.py cutoff prefix.hist U`
+`conda activate genoplots && smudgeplot.py cutoff prefix.hist U`

 to get an estimate of the upper bound.
 This needs to be run after meryl has created the .hist file, which is the input for genomescope2.